Wondering about the difference between a GSI and a GIA diamond certification?

 If you're stuck between choosing a GSI grading report or a GIA grading report, here's my expert opinion.

-You're less likely to come across GSI reports online, but Clean Origin offers those as well for their lab diamond jewelry.
+You're less likely to come across GSI reports online, but some retailers offer those as well for their lab diamond jewelry.
 However, I advise you to steer clear of these in general.
 There are much better grading authorities.

 You'll be more likely to run into GSI reports at chain retailers because that is why they were created in the first place.
 If you'll recall, I mentioned that GSI reports use grading software for their grading scale.
 This allows them to produce more graded diamonds at a faster rate.
 They also sell them to retailers in bulk pricing.
 Not only that, but they will customize the diamond report to fit a retailers look.